-Now I See A Person Institute has seven years of research on our work with a variety of populations.
-Our research reflects a high level of transformation and change especially for those considered unchangeable in the past.
+Now I See A Person Institute has over ten years of research representing our work with a variety of complex and at risk populations.
+Our research reflects a high level of transformation and change especially for those considered unchangeable.
 Please email us for copies of our published evidence based articles using Community Engagement: A Collaborative Recovery Program.
 Dr. Swim has been conducting research on process ethics (“the right and good for each client in therapy”) since the early nineties.
 In such every therapy session is viewed as a venue for “sacred conversations” (Swim, 2001).
 NISAPI views each client as an impetus for change and their world view is honored and respected.
 This premise also extends to the client’s family members, community and referral systems.

 The below articles MAY NOT be copied and are for read ONLY.
 Contact the Journal of Systemic Therapies for copies